JakDaniels/MIOS/README.md

 	| TestRegion1         | 8172c646-c147-efec-8476-d5e5b71ec62d | 50,50          | 9005  | 512x512   |
 	+-------------------------------------------------------------------------------------------------+

-### 11) And start all the instances
+### 11) Starting all Instances

 	# ./opensim.sh.php --start
 	Starting Instance: Test1...               [  OK  ]

-That's about it.
-Look at ./opensim.sh.php --help for more stuff you can do.
+That's about it for initial configuration.
+Have a look at ./opensim.sh.php --help for more stuff you can do,..